Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations

 Although in the real world it is impossible for objects to move on their own, learning such object locomotion policies can be achieved in a virtual environment through a realistic physics engine such as MuJoCo~\cite{todorov2012mujoco}, Gazebo~\cite{Gazebo_Koenig_2004} or Pybullet~\cite{Pybullet_Coumans_2017}.
-In our experience, such policies are relatively straightforward to learn using only sparse rewards since the objects usually operate in simple state/action spaces and/or have simple dynamics, which are not constrained in any way.
-Once a locomotion policy has been learnt, it produces object trajectories called simulated locomotion demonstrations (SLDs).
-We utilise these SLDs in the form of auxiliary rewards guiding the main manipulation policy.
-These rewards encourage the robot, during training, to induce object trajectories that are similar to the SLDs.
-Although the SLDs are learnt through a realistic simulator, this requirement does not restrict their applicability to real world problems: the manipulation policies can still be implemented to physical systems.
-To the best of our knowledge, this is the first time that object-level policies are trained in a physics simulator to enable robot manipulation learning with sparse rewards.
+In our experience, such policies are relatively straightforward to learn using only sparse rewards since the objects usually operate in simple state/action spaces and/or have simple dynamics.
+Once a locomotion policy has been learnt, we utilise it to produce a form of auxiliary rewards guiding the main manipulation policy.
+We name these auxiliary rewards ``Simulated Locomotion Demonstration Rewards'' (SLDRs).
+During the process of learning the robot manipulation policy, the proposed SLDRs encourage the robot to execute policies implying object trajectories that are similar to those obtained by the object locomotion policy.
+Although the SLDRs can only be learnt through a realistic simulator, this requirement does not restrict their applicability to real world problems, and the resulting manipulation policies can still be transferred to physical systems.
+To the best of our knowledge, this is the first time that object-level policies are trained in a physics simulator to enable robot manipulation learning driven by only sparse rewards.